Drug information provided by: IBM Micromedex

 It is important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 For females using Parlodel® who are not trying to get pregnant:

 Use an effective form of birth control (other than oral contraceptives) to keep from getting pregnant.
 A pregnancy test is needed every 4 weeks during the amenorrheic period or every time you miss a monthly period.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if you develop blurred vision, a sudden headache, or severe nausea and vomiting.

 This medicine may cause some people to become drowsy, dizzy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+Do not drive or do anything else that could be dangerous unless you know how this medicine affects you.

-Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position suddenly.
-These symptoms are more likely to occur when you begin taking this medicine, or when the dose is increased.
+Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
+These symptoms are more likely to occur when you begin taking this medicine or when the dose is increased.

 It is very important to follow carefully any instructions from your health care team about taking Cycloset®:

 Counseling—Other family members need to learn how to prevent side effects or help with side effects if they occur.
 Also, patients with diabetes may need special counseling about diabetes medicine dosing changes that might occur because of lifestyle changes, such as changes in exercise and diet.
 Furthermore, counseling on contraception and pregnancy may be needed because of the problems that can occur in patients with diabetes during pregnancy.